Ibn Baz

-Abdulaziz ibn Abdullah Al Baz (عبد العزيز بن عبد الله آل باز; 21 November 1912 – 13 May 1999), known as Ibn Baz or Bin Baz, was a Saudi Islamic scholar who served as the second Grand Mufti of Saudi Arabia from 1993 until his death in 1999.
+Abdulaziz ibn Abdullah Al Baz (عبد العزيز بن عبد الله آل باز; 21 November 1912 – 13 May 1999), simply known as Ibn Baz, was a Saudi Islamic scholar who served as the second Grand Mufti of Saudi Arabia from 1993 until his death in 1999.

-Ibn Baz issued a fatwa authorising a wealth tax to support the mujahideen during the anti-Soviet jihad.
+Ibn Baz issued a fatwa authorising a wealth tax to support the mujahideen during the Soviet-Afghan War.
 His endorsement of In Defence of Muslim Lands, principally written by Abdullah Azzam, was a powerful influence in the successful call for jihad against the Soviet Union.
 It is said to be the first official call for jihad by a nation state against another nation state in modern times.

 Early life

 Ibn Baz was born in the city of Riyadh during the month of Dhu al-Hijjah in 1912 to a family with a reputation for their interest in Islam.
 His father died when he was three years old.
 By the time he was thirteen, he had begun working, selling clothing with his brother in a market.
 He also took lessons in the Qur'an, hadith, fiqh, and tafsir, with the man who would precede him as the country's top religious official, Muhammad ibn Ibrahim Al ash-Sheikh.

 In 1927, when he was sixteen, he started losing his eyesight after a serious infection in his eyes.
 By the time he was twenty, he had totally lost his sight and had become blind.
 At that time, Saudi Arabia lacked a modern university system.
 Ibn Baz received a traditional education in Islamic literature with Islamic scholars.